 But maybe the best way to appreciate our work is to hear what others say.

-Judy Alley, Executive Director of SnowCap Community Charities, one of Oregon’s largest food charities, said it well when she said: “We partner with many organizations to accomplish our mission, but The Pongo Fund is one of the best.
+Judy Alley, the longtime Executive Director of SnowCap Community Charities, one of Oregon’s largest food charities, said it well when she said: “We partner with many organizations to accomplish our mission, but The Pongo Fund is one of the best.
 They alone are seeking to assure good quality nutrition for the pets in our lives.
 And they enable us to provide what low income pet owners need and deserve—the ability to feed everyone around the table.”

 Best Friends Animals Society is one of America’s most admired organizations.
 This is what they said about The Pongo Fund: “The best way to reduce shelter populations is to keep animals out of the shelters to begin with.
 The Pongo Fund has developed that very program.
 They’re doing something innovative in Portland that’s making a huge difference.”